 Understanding the Distance from Point to Plane Formula

 The distance from point to plane formula calculates the shortest distance between a given point and a plane.
-This distance is always measured along a line segment perpendicular to the plane, originating from the point.
+Plus, this distance is always measured along a line segment perpendicular to the plane, originating from the point.
 The formula provides a scalar value representing this shortest distance, which is crucial for many applications involving spatial relationships.

 The Formula Explained